datacarpentry/python-socialsci/_episodes/10-Data Aggregation using Pandas.md

 df_SAFI.describe()
 ~~~

-This can be done for the dataframe as a whole, in which case some of the results might have no sensible meaning, or on a single variable basis
+This can be done for the dataframe as a whole, in which case some of the results might have no sensible meaning.
+If there are any missing values, reprtesented in the display as 'NaN' you will get a warning message.

+You can also 'describe' on a single variable basis.

 ~~~
 df_SAFI['B_no_membrs'].describe()